Review the pros and cons of purchasing a short-term auto insurance policy.

 Because of the myriad factors involved in setting insurance rates, your quotes may not match the totals displayed above.
 If your current costs don't match those listed above, take some time to weigh your options.
 The short-term duration of a car insurance policy enhances the importance of staying in-the-know and willing to shop.

-Learn more about temporary auto insurance or use The Zebra to compare quotes for free online.
+Learn more about temporary auto insurance or use The Zebra to compare free quotes.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.